 Dexterity 13.
-Must have missile as PRIMARY attack.
-Must have Combat Archer Skill.
+Must have missile as primary attack.
 Must have participated in at least two wilderness adventures and gained one level using only missile attacks.

 Outlaws forego the damage bonus for their PRIMARY attack (i.e., the character will henceforth only do 1d6 damage on their attacks).
 They can only wear light armor and cannot use a shield.
 Outlaws may only use their spell points to boost their missile attacks.
-They do not gain Skills except as noted above.